eq99/notes/README.md

 # notes

-An awesome notes for you to develop your apps
+An awesome notes repo.

+You can find topics at relevant folder.